Two Years Before the Mast: California

 Dana arrived in Alta California when it was a province of Mexico, and no longer Spanish colonial Las Californias.
 He gives descriptions of landing at each of the ports up and down the California coast as they existed then.
-The ports served (south to north) the Mission San Diego de Alcalá, Mission San Juan Capistrano, Pueblo de Los Angeles (and Mission San Gabriel Arcángel), Mission Santa Barbara (and Presidio of Santa Barbara), Presidio of Monterey, and Presidio of San Francisco with their very small settlements and surrounding large Mexican land grant ranchos.
-He also describes the coastal indigenous peoples, the Mexican Californios’ culture, and the immigrants' and traders' influences from other locales.
+The ports served (south to north) Mission San Diego de Alcalá, Mission San Juan Capistrano, Pueblo de Los Angeles (and Mission San Gabriel Arcángel), Mission Santa Barbara (and Presidio of Santa Barbara), Presidio of Monterey, and Presidio of San Francisco with their very small settlements and surrounding large Mexican land grant ranchos.
+He also describes the coastal indigenous peoples, the Mexican Californios culture, and the immigrants' and traders' influences from other locales.

 The headland bluffs near Mission San Juan Capistrano presented an obstacle to taking the cow hides to the beach for subsequent loading onto the ship.
 So Dana, along with others of the Pilgrim's and later Alert's crews, tosses the hides from the bluffs, which he compared to flying a kite without a string.
 Some hides get stuck part way down the cliff and Dana is lowered with ropes to retrieve them.
 The headlands, along with the adjacent present day city, took on Dana's name as Dana Point.

 Dana learned Spanish from the Californian Mexicans and became an interpreter for his ship.
 He befriended Kanaka (native people of the Sandwich Islands—Hawaiian Islands) sailors in the ports, one of whose lives Dana would save when his captain would as soon see him die.
 He was a witness to two floggings of Pilgrim crew members by Captain Thompson, which he believed to be undeserved and unjustified, but was powerless to do anything about them, as the captain was the law aboard ship.
 He spent a season on the San Diego shore preparing hides for shipment to Boston, and his journey home.
 Dana also makes a tellingly accurate prediction of San Francisco's future growth and significance.